Born of a Greek father and a

 "A rarity among his generation, Kapelis plays expressively and evocatively.
 His emotional and psychological explorations into music make him one of the most promising young classical musicians of any nationality in New York today."

-INTERNATIONAL PRESS SERVICE- IPS (New York)
+INTER PRESS SERVICE- IPS (New York)

 "Kapelis threw himself forcefully into the wild raptures of Claude Debussy's 'The Joyous Island' and expertly limned the classical poise of his 'Dancers of Delphi.'"